zopefoundation/z3c.pt/docs/index.rst

 Narrative documentation
 =======================

-Narrative documentation in chapter form providing a reference on the template language, extensions and the compiler.

 Zope Page Templates (:term:`ZPT`) is a system which can generate HTML and XML.
 ZPT is formed by the *Template Attribute Language* (*TAL*) and the *TAL Expression Syntax* (*TALES*), and the *Macro Expansion